wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 ogv.js
 ======

-Media decoder and player for Ogg Vorbis/Opus/Theora and (experimentally) WebM video.
+Media decoder and player for Ogg Vorbis/Opus/Theora and WebM video.

 Based around libogg, libvorbis, libtheora, libopus, libvpx, and libnestegg compiled to JavaScript with Emscripten.

 ## Updates

+1.5.0 - 2017-11-09
+* cleaned up console logging
+* enable WebM by default
+* enable WebAssembly by default if available
+* allow memory growth on WebAssembly
+* build modules with -O3 instead of -O2
+* disabled experimental pthreads build for now
+* updated yuv-canvas
+    * improved image filtering/scaling on Windows
+    * work around broken object-fit on Edge 16
+* updated stream-file to 0.2.1
+    * fixes error on abort during network load

+1.4.2 - 2017-04-24
+* support 8-bit 4:2:2 and 4:4:4 subsampling in VP9

 1.4.1 - 2017-04-07
 * fix for seek shortly after initialization